fritjoflammers/dra-docker-training/install-docker.md

 Docker Desktop is a tool that simplifies the process of building, running, and managing containers.
 It is available for Linux, macOS, and Windows operating systems.

 We will reserve time in the course to troubleshoot the installation process, if you encounter any issues.
-If you can, note down any errors or issues you face during the installation.
+Please note down any errors or issues you face during the installation.

 ## Prerequisites